kvarak/dnd/docs/_Classes/warlock.md

     When you have a harrowing hawk as your familiar, it gains additional hit points equal to your warlock level, you can communicate telepathically with your hounds and steed from up to ten miles away, and you can perceive through their senses in the same way you can with your familiar.

 - #### Skilled Hunter
-    When you finish a long rest, you can choose three of the following skills: Animal Handling, Athletics, Nature, Perception, Stealth, and Survival.
-You have proficiency with the chosen skills until you finish a long rest.
+    You may spend 2 skill points on one of the following skills: *Animal Handling*, *Nature*, *Perception*, *Physique*, *Stealth* and *Survival*.
+Whenever you complete a long rest, you may move these skills points.
 </div>

 ### Pact of the Chain Familiar